antjes88/asset-valuation-ingestion/README.md

 DATASET={name of destination dataset in BQ}
 ```

-execute the following command in terminal to ensur:
+execute the following command in terminal to ensure:

 ```bash
 python -m pytest -vv --cov --cov-report=html
 ```

 Unit testing has been integrated into the CI/CD pipeline.
 A merge will not be approved unless all tests pass successfully.
 Additionally, a coverage report is automatically generated and provided as a comment for reference.
+A Service Account granted with role `roles/bigquery.jobUser` is required.
+Current workflow, `.github/workflows/pytest.yaml`, is set to access GCP Project through Workload Identity Provider.

 ## Component Diagram